JSON Formatting: Why It Matters and How to Do It Right

 | Unquoted keys | {key: "value"} | {"key": "value"} |

-| Comments | {"a": 1 // note} | Not allowed in JSON |
+| Comments | {"a": 1 // note} | Comments are not allowed in JSON |

 When to Minify vs. Beautify